SunnyBe/AAD-project/README.md

 # AAD-project
-This is an AAD project submission
+This is an AAD project submission for the Leaderboard project.
+On the root folder is the screenshots of app on emulator